MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-02-writing-code.md

 Although **Solution Explorer** is where you manage project files, the *editor* window is typically where you work with the *contents* of files, like source code.
 The editor is contextually aware of the type of file you're editing.
 The editor also recognizes the programming language (based on the file extension), and offers features appropriate to that language such as syntax coloring and auto-completion using IntelliSense.

-1. When you create a new "Python Application" project, a default empty file named *PythonApplication1.py* is open in the Visual Studio editor.
+1. When you create a new "Python Application" project, a default empty file named *PythonApplication1.py* is opened in the Visual Studio editor.

 1. In the editor, start typing `print("Hello, Visual Studio")` and notice how Visual Studio IntelliSense displays autocompletion options along the way.
 The outlined option in the drop-down list is the default completion that's used when you press the **Tab** key.
 Completions are most helpful when longer statements or identifiers are involved.